DavidTPate/pendragon/README.md

 ## Step 2: Experience Rolls
 Characters spend some of the winter reflecting back over the year that has gone by.
 This process is simulated using an "experience roll."
-Throughout game play during the game’s summer season, potential improvements are recorded as an increase in the checked skill, passion, or trait value (see "[Obtaining Experience](#obtaining-experience)).
+Throughout game play during the game's summer season, potential improvements are recorded as an increase in the checked skill, passion, or trait value (see "[Obtaining Experience](#obtaining-experience)).

 The experience roll process is the same whether you seek to increase a skill, a passion, or a trait.
 Attributes